rixscx/heart_disease_detection/README.md

 This application is for educational purposes only and does not constitute medical advice.
 It is not a substitute for professional healthcare services.
 Consult a medical professional for accurate diagnosis and treatment recommendations.

+## Guidance
+This project incorporates insights from Victor Ikechukwu, an ML researcher.
+Special thanks to his work on [50-Days-of-Python](https://github.com/Victor-Ikechukwu/50-Days-of-Python) for inspiring parts of our Python implementation.